Documentation

 solverforge-ui

 solverforge-ui is SolverForge’s frontend component library for constraint-optimization applications.
-It ships embedded assets, UI primitives, solver lifecycle helpers, and scheduling views without requiring npm in the runtime integration path.
+It ships embedded assets, UI primitives, retained-job lifecycle helpers, and scheduling views without requiring npm in the runtime integration path.

 What It Provides